pythonarcade/arcade/doc/programming_guide/how_to_get_help.rst

 `markdown formatting for terminal output <help-sharing-code-with-markdown-terminal>`_ described earlier.

-If the output looks like the example below, you either haven't `installed arcade <installation-instructions>`_, or you need to activate your virtual environment:
+Output like the example below means that something is wrong:

 .. code-block:: console

     bash: arcade: command not found

+The likeliest explanations are:

+* Forgetting to activate your virtual environment
+* Not :ref:`installing arcade <installation-instructions>` successfully

+If you're confused and need help, that's ok.
+You can still `include the output <help-sharing-with-markdown-terminal>`_ as part of a request for help.